 Jordan works directly with the Ohio Domestic Violence Network, Women Helping Women, and the YWCA, where she provides legal assistance and representation to victims of domestic violence.

-Jordan offers complimentary thirty-minute consultations to new clients.
+Jordan offers complimentary thirty-minute consultations to new prospective clients.